giuliamasoero/giuliamasoero.github.io/content/project/rescue-swifts/index.md

 We actively welcome collaboration from wildlife rescue centres across Europe.

+<p>&nbsp;</p>

+### 🔥 2026 — an extraordinary summer, and a call to your centre

+The summer of 2026 has been extraordinary across Europe: long, intense and repeated heatwaves broke temperature records in many countries.
+We know that many wildlife rescue centres have been on the front line, receiving unprecedented numbers of swift nestlings and fledglings that had jumped from overheated nests.
+If your centre went through this — first of all, thank you. **Your 2026 data are especially valuable and can help us quantify, at continental scale, the impact of this exceptional season on European swifts.**

+### 📅 Please complete the survey by 31 October 2026

+To include the extraordinary 2026 season in our first analyses, we kindly ask you to fill in the survey by **31 October 2026**.
+This gives us time to map the participating centres before starting the targeted data-sharing and analysis phase.
+If you cannot meet this deadline but still wish to take part, please contact us at giulia.masoero@vogelwarte.ch — we will find a way to include you.

+<p>&nbsp;</p>

 __The survey is currently available in 23 languages.__

 **Native translations** (prepared with native speakers — please prefer these if available):